 Eagles gather in numbers during the winter months and nest in the charming town year round.
 The National Eagle Center houses five live eagles, (Angel, Harriet, Columbia, Donald & Was’aka).
 Many visitors travel to Wabasha-Kellogg to have a “Nose to Beak” experience with America’s National Symbol of Freedom – The American Bald Eagle.

-Fun, unique, and cultural, all describe what you will experience while shopping and visiting LARK Carousel & Antique Toy Museum, SVJ Designs, and Loon Lake Decoy Company.
+Fun, unique, and cultural, all describe what you will experience while shopping and visiting LARK Carousel & Antique Toy Museum and SVJ Designs.
 Summer brings free Music Under the Bridge presented by RJAC every Friday from May through August.
 Different bands, different styles, but all so enjoyable!

 Looking to explore the wild waters and natural beauty of the area?
 Broken Paddle Guiding Co, the premier kayak guiding and outdoor education company on the Upper Mississippi River, offers tranquil and scenic kayak tours of the Mississippi River’s tributaries and old-growth floodplain forests.
 Visit BrokenPaddleGuiding.com for more information.